Washington County commissioners to hold town hall - NewsBreak

 Washington County's stated goals for how to use its share of the money include public health, community wellness, community engagement and stabilizing the local economy.

 The town hall meeting will be translated into Spanish and American Sign Language.
 Interpretation services for other languages are also available on request, according to the meeting announcement.
-Call 503-846-8685 or email cao@co.washington.or.us.
+Call 503-846-8685 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 This will be the Washington County commissioners' third quarterly town hall meeting this year.